Programme

 • Mr. Lionel Yeo, Chief Executive Officer, Southeast Asia, ST Telemedia Global Data Centres

-• Mr. Andre Oei, Director, Energy and Carbon Cluster, New Energies Division, Ministry of Trade and Industry, Singapore
+• Mr. Andre Oei, Director, Energy Markets and Infrastructure Division, and Energy Partnerships Division, Ministry of Trade and Industry, Singapore

 Moderator: